riggaroo/android-things-electricity-monitor/README.md

 <img src="art/power_off.png" alt="phone image" width="200px" />

 ## Setup Requirements
-Before running the app, you need to
+Before running the app, you need to:

 1. Create a Firebase Project,
 2. Download the google-service.json file to both the app folder and the companion-app folder
 3. Deploy "app" to the Raspberry Pi or equivalent Android Things device.
 4. Deploy "companion-app" to your phone.

 ## Yes I know...
-- There are easier ways to monitor your power at home
+There are easier ways to monitor your power at home...